borkdominik/bigUML/docs/questions.md

 > VSCode can not find the dependencies anymore after building/watching - VSCode says that the dependency does not exist but it does

 This problem sometimes occurs after you rebuild your project in the background (e.g., `yarn prepare`, `yarn watch`).
 In some cases, the `TypeScript Server` fails to detect your changes.
 The solution is to restart the `TypeScript Server`.
 You can fix that by opening a TypeScript file and triggering `default: Ctrl + Shift + p` and selecting `>TypeScript: Restart TS server`.

-> Sometimes the browser (Theia) stucks in the loading screen

-Check the developer tools console.
-If there are no errors, open the page in inkognito or do a hard refresh (`ctrl + shift + r`).

 > After running `yarn watch` or `yarn watch:theia` I got a `Error: ENOSPC: System limit for number of file watchers reached`